waldemar13311/Deploy-Jenkins-on-docker/README.md

 # Deploy-Jenkins-on-docker
-Playbook for deploy jenkins on docker
+Playbook for deploy jenkins on docker.